Top 5 Causes of Staff Demotivation in the Workplace

 Here are four reasons your staff are likely feeling demotivated.

-If an employee doesn’t value the task you’ve given them, they will likely feel unmotivated to do it.
+Employees who don't value the task you've given them will likely feel unmotivated to do it.

 Invest time into finding out what your employees want to work on and try allowing them to do so.
-A common mistake made is thinking about what motivates you and assuming it encourages your employees too.
+A common mistake is thinking about what motivates you and assuming it encourages your employees.

-There are different types of values which you can draw from:
+There are different types of values that you can draw from:

 Find a connection between what your employee likes and how it relates to the task.

-When giving your employee a task, highlight how the job relates to an aspect they consider to be an essential part of their role.
-Factors could include engaging in teamwork, analytical problem solving or working under-pressure.
+When giving your employee a task, highlight how the job relates to an aspect they consider essential to their role.
+Factors could include engaging in teamwork, analytical problem solving or working under pressure.

 How important is the task?
-Make it known to your employees and team that the job is crucial in achieving the team/companies’ mission.
+Make it known to your employees and team that the job is crucial in achieving the team/company's mission.

-Utility value is the cost of achieving the task vs the importance of achieving it.
-Sometimes you need to explain how and why the more undesirable tasks need to be complete to see future benefits, accomplish goals or the bigger picture and avoid blowbacks.
+Utility value is the cost of achieving the task vs. its importance.
+Sometimes you must explain how and why the more undesirable tasks need completing to see future benefits, accomplish goals or the bigger picture and avoid blowbacks.

-When an employee doesn’t value the tasks you’ve given them, your best bet is to try and appeal to multiple values that may motivate them into completing the task.
+When an employee doesn't value the tasks you've given them, your best bet is to try and appeal to multiple values that may motivate them to complete the task.

 To help build confidence, point out times they've done it before.
 Your employee has faced similar challenges before that they have overcome; you need to remind them.

 Self-belief can work oppositely too.
-Your employees may sometimes feel that they are overqualified for the task you have given them, resulting in a loss of motivation to complete the job.
+For example, your employees may sometimes feel overqualified for the task you have given them, resulting in a loss of motivation to complete the job.

 Staff become demotivated when they battle with emotions such as anxiety, depression, or anger.